Providing Lifetime Financial Security for Your Family or Other Loved Ones

 Seattle, WA 98101

 Amy is a Vice President and Senior Trust Officer for Washington Trust Bank's Wealth Management & Advisory Services, working with clients in Western Washington.
-Her more than 15 years of trust and estate administration experience support her responsibilities that include managing …
+Her more nearly 20 years of trust and estate administration experience support her responsibilities that include …